 What does it mean to be “Certified Free-From™” by Kitchens with Confidence?

 Upon successful completion of an audit, Kitchens with Confidence will certify your facility “free from” Gluten, Peanuts, Tree nuts, Eggs, Fish, Shellfish, Soy, Milk, and Wheat – based on the program you select.
-As part of the audit, we review your ingredients and products and add confidence that your staff has the tools to monitor, identify, and control allergens and gluten within your menu and ingredient lists.
+As part of the audit, we review your ingredients and products to add confidence that your staff has the tools to monitor, identify, and control allergens and gluten within your menu and ingredient lists.
 “Certified Free From” certifies that the kitchen procedures and menu items of certified facilities meet KWC’s CFF standards.
-Due to variables out of the kitchen control once food is passed the serving line there is no guarantee that it will remain free from allergens and gluten.
+(Due to variables out of the kitchen control, once a food item is past the serving line, there is no guarantee that it will remain free from allergens and gluten.)

 Does Kitchens with Confidence check products used as ingredients and how often?

 Kitchens with Confidence (KwC) conducts a comprehensive review of all ingredients and products for allergens prior to granting certification.
-Additionally, any products/ingredients that are added to the facility after initial audit must be submitted and approved by KwC as they will be checked to not include any of the allergens or gluten the facility is “Certified Free-From™”.
+Additionally, any products/ingredients that are added to the facility following the initial audit must be submitted and approved by KwC, as they will be checked to ensure they do not include any of the allergens or gluten the facility is “Certified Free-From™”.

 Do the KwC facilities test their finished products?

 You bet!
 In order to maintain any certification Kitchens with Confidence, all clients that are “Certified Free From™” allergens and/or gluten must test their facility and/or products for each allergen and gluten at a minimum of once a month and provide proof of those tests to Kitchens with Confidence.

 - Verify and validate allergen and/or gluten control programs

 - Support certification by confirming food is maintaining “free from”